bueda/ops/README.md

 named `env`.
 The web server must be careful to either add this directory to the `PYTHONPATH` or use the Python executable at `env/bin/python`.

-buedafab relies on pip's requirements file support to define package depencies in a project - see `buedafab/deploy/packages.py` for more details.
+buedafab relies on pip's requirements file support to define package dependencies in a project - see `buedafab/deploy/packages.py` for more details.

 #### Motive

 At one point in time, we wiped and rebuilt a virtualenv for the application from scratch each deploy.
 This is clearly the safest solution, as it will always get the correct versions of each package.
-The time spent, however, was not worth the added saftey to us.
-Our applications have dependencies that typically take 5-10 minutes to install - by sharing the virtualenv from the previous deploy and using the `--update` flag to bump package versions as neccessary, we save a lot of time.
+The time spent, however, was not worth the added safety to us.
+Our applications have dependencies that typically take 5-10 minutes to install - by sharing the virtualenv from the previous deploy and using the `--update` flag to bump package versions as necessary, we save a lot of time.

 The only tricky point at the moment is if your pip requirements files have paths to SCM repositories.
 Perhaps due to our own error, but we have found pip to be unreliable when it comes to checking out specific tags or commit IDs from SCM.
-It can often get in a bad state (e.g. a detached HEAD in a git repo that pip can't seem to handle) that requires the `src/` directory inside the virtualenv to be wiped.
+It can often get in a bad state (e.g. a detached HEAD in a git repository that pip can't seem to handle) that requires the `src/` directory inside the virtualenv to be wiped.

 ## Example